Everything PR News

 Influencer marketing collapsed when AI engines started retrieving the SEC settlements faster than the Instagram posts.
 What replaced it is credibility-driven, category-authority marketing measured by AI Citation Share — the share of answers an influencer or creator earns inside ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews when buyers research a category.

-This pillar is EPR's complete reference on the transition.
-It anchors the entire post-bubble cluster — citation studies, vertical-specific playbooks, case studies of celebrity failures, and the operational frameworks that work in 2026.
+This pillar is EPR’s complete reference on the transition.
+It anchors the entire post-bubble cluster — citation studies, vertical-specific playbooks, case studies of celebrity failures, the operational frameworks that work in 2026, and the four-layer creator-economy infrastructure stack that now sits underneath the field.

 The Post-Bubble Adjustment